-In this Handbook, the term "parent" refers not only to a child's natural or adopted parent, but to a student's non-parent legal guardian or to any person or agency authorized to act in place of parents.
+In this handbook, the term "parent" refers not only to a child's natural or adopted parent, but to a student's non-parent legal guardian or to any person or agency authorized to act in place of parents.

-The Diocese of Arlington Office of Catholic Schools respects the role of parents as the primary educators of their children.
-Since the school is a continuation of the education children are receiving at home, Diocesan schools should demonstrate respect and support for the parents in their important and challenging task.
+Since parents/guardians have given their children life, the Catholic Church recognizes parents as the primary and principal educators of their children.
+The Catholic parents' promise at baptism to raise their children Catholic supports this premise.
+The Catholic school exists to assist parents in the Christian formation of their children.
+Since the school is a continuation of the education children are receiving at home, diocesan schools should demonstrate respect and support for the parents in their important and challenging task.